sfreytag/gnrcomparo/README.md

 - it provides a handy domain name
 - I use it already for [Simon Likes Maps](https://www.simonlikesmaps.com) with the Python2.7 runtime and I wanted to try out the PHP runtime

-And I've made it open source because it's a good example of my work with Laravel & Vue, and maps.
+And I've made it open source because it's a good example of my work with PHP & Vue and maps.
 These are technologies I really enjooy working with, so it makes a good portfolio project for people to have a look at the code I can produce.